a10networks/a10networks.github.io/main-repositories/a10-stateful-common-library.md

 ## Introduction <a id="introduction"></a>

 A10Container is an abstract class that all A10 containers implement.
-It is based on A10 GUI Framework for maximizing modularity and maintainability.
+It is based on A10 GUI Framework and aids in maximizing modularity and maintainability.

 ### Repository path: